unrealrobin/timbermvp/docs/index.md

 ﻿# Die Robot – Game Systems Portfolio

-**Die Robot** is a 3rd-person tower-defense/action game built solo in **Unreal Engine 5.4 (C++)**.
+**Die Robot** is a 3rd-person tower-defense/action game I built solo in **Unreal Engine 5.4 (C++)**.
-Players defend a lab from waves of robots by building traps, chaining trap combos, and fighting directly.
+Players defend a lab from waves of robots by building traps, chaining trap combos, and fighting directly with weapons and weapon abilities..

 This portfolio highlights the **three core gameplay systems** I’m most proud of.